gabormakrai/dijkstra-performance/Results.md

 * Unfortunately there were two implementations of the Fibonacci heap which produced unexpected exceptions during the tests
   * Growing with the web's Fibonacci heap
   * Pengyifan's Fibonacci heap

-For the first run, I was curious about the implementations runtime of different graph sizes
+For the first run, I was curious about the implementations' runtime on different graph sizes.
+The framework was executing the following file to find the right answer: [GraphSizeAnalysisMain](https://github.com/gabormakrai/dijkstra-performance/blob/master/DijkstraPerformance/src/dijkstra/main/GraphSizeAnalysisMain.java).
+It is measuring the runtime depends on different sizes (from n = 10 to n = 1000 in steps of 10) and connectivity (from p = 0.1 to p = 0.9 in steps of 0.2).
+The following figures contain the results:

 <table style="align: center;">
 <tr>